V1EngineeringInc/V1EngineeringInc-Docs/docs/tools/milling-metal.md

 ### Machine Deflection

 Next up is machine deflection.
-This the most difficult variable to quantify.
-Smaller machines will be more rigid than larger machines.
-If you intend on cutting metal you should limit the bed size to 400mm x 400mm but this is no magic number, just a guideline.
+This the most difficult variable to quantify. **Smaller machines will be more rigid than larger machines.** If you intend on cutting metal you should limit the bed size as small as possible and only increase it as you gain experince.

 First of all, before you run any program in metal, make sure your CNC mill is tight.
 For the MPCNC, check all of the bearings to make sure that they are touching a metal tube.
 No free spinning